beheh/flaps/README.md

 - Malicious clients trying to degrade your applications performance
 - Malicious clients bruteforcing user credentials
 - Bugged clients repeating requests over and over again
-- Automated web crawlers searching for usernames or email adresses
+- Automated web crawlers enumerating usernames or email adresses
-- Penetration frameworks testing for sql injections and other vulnerabilities
+- Penetration frameworks testing for vulnerabilities
-- Spambots attempting to register a large number of users
+- Bots registering a large number of users
-- Spambots attempting to post links to malicious sites
+- Bots spamming links to malicious sites

 Most of these problems can be solved in a variety of ways, for example by using a spam filter or a fully configured firewall.
 Rate limiting is nevertheless a basic tool for improving application security, but offers no full protection.